 Boosts gut health

 Fermented foods such as Kimchi, sauerkraut, and pickles are good for your digestive system.
-The probiotics contained in fermented foods encourage the growth of good bacteria and flora in your gut.
+The probiotics contained in fermented foods, like kimchi, encourage the growth of good bacteria and flora in your gut.

 Probiotics have also been shown to: